 - Epidermolysis bullosa simplex (EBS): The most common form of the disorder tends to have relatively mild symptoms.

 - Dystrophic epidermolysis bullosa (DBS): DBS symptoms can vary from mild to severe.

 - Junctional epidermolysis bullosa (JEB): JEB is a rare and severe form of the disease.

-- Epidermolysis bullosa acquisita (EBA): A similar condition that is an autoimmune disorder.
+- Epidermolysis bullosa acquisita (EBA): A similar condition is an autoimmune disorder.

 Doctors sub-classify each of these types further depending on whether one area or the whole body is affected.

 The symptoms of epidermolysis bullosa can vary depending on the type and severity of the disease.
 The most common symptoms include:

 - Blisters in the mouth or on the hands and feet